 Music Performance Music Production Music for Film KS4 Play and perform confidently in a range of solo or ensemble contexts.
 Exercise vocal skills singing/ rapping including song writing.
 Play chosen instrument/s fluently and with accuracy and expression, and to understand other musical devices.
 Develop skills exercising use of music technology appropriately.
 Develop skills understanding music loops and samples, midi, panning, mixing and more.
 Use professional music software to structure music arrangements.
 Listen with increasing discrimination to a wide range of music from great composers and musicians.
-Learn and understand the impact of music within film, and how it impacts the visual experience.
+Learn and understand the impact of music within film, and how it impact the visual experience.
 To understand how various chord variations and melodies can affect how the watching audience feels by what they hear.
 Develop music arrangement skills based around chosen film genre.
-Music Performance/ Production/ Music sic for film Bronze Arts Awards Arrts Explore the arts as a participant: Develop singing or instrumentation skills and techniques for section- A Awards Explore the arts as an audience meml ber : Develop presentation and analysis skills to me eet the criteria of section- B Arts inspiration.
-Develop research skills via internet/ books to develop portfolio around chosen artist for section- C Arts skill share: Develop communication skills with a specific skill in mind to share that meets the criteria for section-D Arts Challenge - Plan a arts event and implement a review of the project Silver Arts Awards Silver Arts Arts Awards
+Music Performance/ Production/ Mus Bronze Arts Explore the arts as a participant: Develop singing or instrumentation skills and techniques for section- A Awards Explore the arts as an audience member : Develop presentation and analysis skills to meet the criteria of section- B Arts inspiration.
+Develop research skills via internet/ books to develop portfolio around chosen artist for section- C Arts skill share: Develop communication skills with a specific skill in mind to share that meets the criteria for section- D Arts Challenge - Plan a arts event and implement a review of the project Arts Pathways - Review an arts event/ experiences/ Undertake arts research Arts Leadership: Plan a project (Identify leadership role and project aims) Deliver the project (Effective arts leadership/ working effectively with others) Silver Review the project and the devel opment of leadership skills.
+Arts Awards Music Sequencing and Production (Le Aim and purpose evel 1 Production Pathway)

-Arts Leadership : •

-- Deliver the project (Effective arts leadership/ working effectively with others) - Review the project and the development of leadership skills.

-Music Sequencing and Production (Level 1 Production Pathway)

-Aim and purpose

-This unit aims to introduce learners to the processes involved in using music sequencing software.
-The purpose of this unit is to enable learners to appreciate the key functions of a sequencing package and put them into practice.
+enable learners to appreciate the key functions of a sequencing package and put them into practice.

 1. Demonstrate the skills to use DAW software to create a project file.

-- 1.1 Identifying features of a DAW (planning/evaluative) - Annotated screenshots
+1.1 Identifying features of a DAW (planning/evaluative)

+Annotated screenshots

 1.2 Producing a project file (practical, planning/evaluative)

-• Audio recording (e.g. mp3), annotated screenshots
+Audio recording (e.g. mp3), annotated screenshots

+RSL

 1.3 Identifying personal strengths and areas for development (planning/evaluative)

-• Written report, audio/video presentation or discussion; completed questionnaire
+Written report, audio/video presentation or discussion; completed questionnaire

 Using a digital audio workstation (DAW)

-- Layout of a DAW (key functions and windows)
+Layout of a DAW (key functions and windows)

-- Key commands, screen sets and customisation
+Key commands, screen sets and customisation

-- Programming
+Programming

-- MIDI editing
+MIDI editing

-- Grid editor
+• Grid editor

-- Quantisation
+Quantisation

-RSL
+• Using a sampler

+Using a synthesiser

+Identifying instrumental options in a DAW

+Defining effects and plug-ins available in a DAW and their usage

+Setting up project and workflow

+• Saving a project

+Mixing

-Using a sampler Using a synthesiser Identifying instrumenta Defining effects and plue Setting up project and Saving a project al options in a DAW ug-ins available in a DAW ai workflow nd their usage Mixing Key effects and their fu Basics of mixing (balance) nctions ce and panning) Greater Depth Develop knowledge and confidence in communication skills and reading skills.
+Key effects and their functions

+Basics of mixing (balan ce and panning) Greater Depth Develop knowledge and confidence in communication skills and reading skills.
 English- Structuring lyrical content and arrangements.
 Develop ICT skills using computer technology and software.
 IT/ Creative media skills Develop knowledge in music which may impact future development in musicianship.
 Science- Computer science using various plug ins and FX.
 Develop reading and writing skills.
 Music theory/ Notation skills Maths- Counting in various time signatures.
 Develop knowledge in music which may impact future development in musicianship.